March 23, 2021

 My results indicate that I have a high level of DHEA.
 For the same reason my progesterone was high, I suspect my elevated DHEA was also due to the naval DHEA pregnenolone I've been experimenting with.

-As you can see, DHEA dropped slightly post-fast, which—combined with the progesterone:estrogen ratio drop and insulin drop (see below later)—just continues to make me suspect a long-term juice fast or fully plant-based diet may make a dent in one's overall drive/anabolic hormone status.
+As you can see, DHEA dropped slightly post-fast, which—combined with the progesterone:estrogen ratio drop and insulin drop (see below later)—just continues to make me suspect a long-term juice fast or fully plant-based diet may make a dent in one's overall libido/anabolic hormone status.

 Pre- & Post-Fast Thyroid